RoboSDK/Flow/README.md

 as a base.

-I have many more additions I want to add, such as support for TCP/IP and UDP, performance optimizations, and ergonomics such as adding in a when_all to subscribe to multiple m_channels at once with a receiver or transformer_impl.
+I have many more additions I want to add, such as support for TCP/IP and UDP, performance optimizations, and ergonomics such as adding in a when_all to subscribe to multiple channels at once with a receiver or transformer.

 <a name="1-overview"></a>
 ### Overview

-The philosophy behind this framework is dependency management by preventing cyclical dependencies and creating maximum flow in a network_impl and thereby minimizing latency in the system (and probably increase throughput).
+The philosophy behind this framework is dependency management by preventing cyclical dependencies and creating maximum flow in a network and thereby minimizing latency in the system (and probably increase throughput).
 This is meant to be used for closed feedback systems.

 <a name="1-1-functions"></a>